SSWConsulting/SSW.Rules.Content/rules/use-robots-txt-effectively/rule.md

 guid: a79cca52-74e0-497a-964d-7cbc9ec7fd0a
 ---

-If you decide to use the redirect method when linking to external pages from your site, it's a good idea to have a [robots.txt](https://www.robotstxt.org/)  file in your root directory.
-In the robots.txt file, you specify that the robot (or spider as they're sometimes known) should not look in the redirects folder.
+If you decide to use the redirect method when linking to external pages from your site, it's a good idea to have a [robots.txt](https://www.robotstxt.org) file in your root directory.
+In the "robots.txt" file, you specify that the robot (or spider as they're sometimes known) should not look in the redirects folder.
 This will avoid the problem that can sometimes occur, where a Google search will incorrectly display content from another site as if it was from your site.

 <!--endintro-->